bagaskhoshi/SQL-cheatsheet/README.md

 # My SQL Cheatsheet
-## All i need to know about SQL
+Reminder for all the things about SQL

-Creating Database
+## Creating Database
-`CREATE DATABASE databasename;`
+`CREATE DATABASE databasename;`  For creating database

-ADASDA